itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 # Who

+Sanalog likes to play.
+Sanalog is:

-Sanalog is currently in active duty, cooking three meals a day for ~60 people.
+Currently in active duty, cooking three meals a day for ~60 people.
 I am also a Field Radio Operator and Drill Instructor when they need me to be.
 Guess that's how it is when the entire base is ran by such few people.
 I update sanaBlog on my phone.

+Sanalog operates under the [credo](/blog/credo).

 # Why